GenAI-interaction-research/.github/profile/README.md

 ## What's Here Now?

 This profile "GenAI-interaction-research" is organized in repositories.
 The repository **".github"** is a central repository that entails all relevant information beyond individual applications.
 The other repositories contain individual web applications that has been developed and that can be used by other researchers.
+Particular instructions in how to implement the different individual applications can be found in each of the individual repositories.

 At the moment there are the following developed web applications:
 - **Recommendation agent**: https://github.com/GenAI-interaction-research/podcast_recommender